 Take the example of Royal Dutch Shell, the world's largest non-state oil company by revenue, which likes to portray itself as an industry leader on climate change.
 Looked at from an investment perspective, it is clear that Shell is both ramping up conventional oil and gas production (in Nigeria, Kazakhstan and Iraq, in particular), while simultaneously expanding oil-sands operations in Canada, gas-to-liquids (GTL) extraction in Qatar, liquid natural gas operations globally, offshore drilling in the Gulf of Mexico and Brazil, and offshore exploration in the Arctic.
-As the company itself acknowledges, this strategy will lead to 'more energy-intensive' production and an 'associated increase in direct CO2 emissions' from the company's facilities.
-11
+As the company itself acknowledges, this strategy will lead to 'more energy-intensive' production and an 'associated increase in direct CO2 emissions' from the company's facilities.11

-Even Shell's claims to manage the company's carbon footprint are built around fossil-fuel extraction, with an emphasis placed on its gassector investments and carbon capture and storage.
-This reflects a strategic choice made in 2009 to back away from solar and wind power, claiming that they were uneconomical.
-The company has since increased its agrofuel operations instead, despite a large body of evidence that these put pressure on food crops whilst failing to contribute to climate mitigation.
-13
+Even Shell's claims to manage the company's carbon footprint are built around fossil-fuel extraction, with an emphasis placed on its gas-sector investments and carbon capture and storage.
+This reflects a strategic choice made in 2009 to back away from solar and wind power, claiming that they were uneconomical.12 The company has since increased its agrofuel operations instead, despite a large body of evidence that these put pressure on food crops whilst failing to contribute to climate mitigation.13

 Shell treats the threat of climate change largely as a risk-management exercise, with the main components being reputational and regulatory risk.
-The latter includes taking into account the possible influence of CO2 prices, although as 'a leading trader of carbon', the company can also profit from carbon markets.
-The company has a small, 25-person team working on climate strategy, which is organisationally removed from the company's 'upstream' (exploration and production) activities.
-In its Carbon Disclosure Project (CDP) report, Shell claims that the increased risk of storm surges as a result of climate change is a contributing factor in the refitting and operation of some offshore platforms.
-16 of well over \$5 billion since 2005, Shell's Arctic explorations are most likely the largest single financial commitment it is making to adapt its operations in light of climate change, as it bets on rapid reductions in ice cover and sustained high oil prices, making offshore oil recovery from the region profitable - despite repeated failures and setbacks.
-Elsewhere, Peter Slaiby, the vice-president of Shell Alaska, stated the company's view in less guarded terms: 'I will be one of those persons most cheering for an endless summer in Alaska,' he said, the day after climate scientists reported a record decline in Arctic sea ice.
-19
+The latter includes taking into account the possible influence of CO_2 prices, although as 'a leading trader of carbon', the company can also profit from carbon markets.14 The company has a small, 25-person team working on climate strategy, which is organisationally removed from the company's 'upstream' (exploration and production) activities.15 In its Carbon Disclosure Project (CDP) report, Shell claims that the increased risk of storm surges as a result of climate change is a contributing factor in the refitting and operation of some offshore platforms.16

+With less fanfare but greater consequence, however, Shell's CDP reporting also notes that climate modelling of 'future sea ice conditions' (for 2030-50) is a consideration in its Arctic oil explorations.17 At a cost of well over \$5 billion since 2005, Shell's Arctic explorations are most likely the largest single financial commitment it is making to adapt its operations in light of climate change, as it bets on rapid reductions in ice cover and sustained high oil prices, making offshore oil recovery from the region profitable - despite repeated failures and setbacks.18 Elsewhere, Peter Slaiby, the vice-president of Shell Alaska, stated the company's view in less guarded terms: 'I will be one of those persons most cheering for an endless summer in Alaska,' he said, the day after climate scientists reported a record decline in Arctic sea ice.19